blockchyp/developer-docs/docs/index.rst

 *************************

-The BlockChyp test system will send back an approval response for any valid Visa, Mastercard, American Express, or Discover test card numbers except as described below.
+The BlockChyp test system will send back an approval response for any valid Visa, Mastercard, American Express, or Discover test card number except as described below.